 An easy and important test

 After the blood sample is taken, it’s analyzed in a laboratory, where the levels of HDL cholesterol, LDL cholesterol and triglycerides are measured.
-(If you don’t fast, only the values for total cholesterol and HDL cholesterol will be usable.)
+(If you don’t fast, only the values for total cholesterol and HDL cholesterol may be usable.)
 Your test report will show your cholesterol level in milligrams per deciliter of blood (mg/dL).

 How often should cholesterol be checked?

-Those with cardiovascular disease, and those at elevated risk, may need their cholesterol and other risk factors assessed more often.
+People with cardiovascular disease, and those at elevated risk, may need their cholesterol and other risk factors assessed more often.

 Where should cholesterol be checked?